 Recent companies who have employed our placement students include 3M, AstraZeneca, BP, British Sugar, Croda, Cadbury, E.On, EDF Energy, Esso Petroleum, ExxonMobil, Foster Wheeler, JGE Water, Johnson Matthey, GSK, Heinz, Huntsman, INEOS, Invista, Kraft Mars, L’Oreal, Lonza, Merck, National Nuclear Laboratory, Nestlé, PepsiCo, PwC, Pfizer, Proctor & Gamble, Sellafield Ltd, Shell, Schlumberger, Syngenta, Tate and Lyle, Total, Unilever and United Biscuits.

-You also have the opportunity to study abroad for a year
+You also have the opportunity to study abroad

 Those wishing to study abroad can choose from various partner institutions from around the world, developing highly prized intercultural skills that employers are looking for.